coil-language/coil-lang/README.md

 pos?.bind(1)()
 ```

-If you aren't familiar with `Function.prototype.bind`, all it does, is replace the value for `this` in the functions body.
+If you aren't familiar with `Function.prototype.bind`, all it does is replace the value for `this` in the functions body with the left hand side of the operator.

-In the base case to make it clear it works like this
+Lets check out another simple case to make it clear.

 ```
 fn id() = this